xfxlch/learngit/readme.txt

 Git is free software.
-Git is a version constrol system.
+Git is a distribution version constrol system.